DADU Builders in Seattle — How to Find the Right Contractor

 - 800 square feet (2 bed/1 bath, near maximum for most lots): $245,000 – $340,000

-Seattle’s DADU size limits are tied to lot coverage rules.
-On a 5,000-square-foot lot, you’re typically capped at around 1,000 square feet for a DADU, but that’s a ceiling — the actual buildable square footage depends on setbacks, existing structures, and lot coverage calculations.
-Most Seattle DADUs end up in the 400- to 650-square-foot range for practical and financial reasons.
+Seattle’s DADU size limits tie to lot coverage rules.
+On a 5,000-square-foot lot, you’re typically capped around 1,000 square feet — but that’s a ceiling, not a guarantee.
+The actual buildable square footage depends on setbacks, existing structures, and lot coverage calculations.
+Most Seattle DADUs land in the 400- to 650-square-foot range for practical and financial reasons.

 What Drives Costs Up

 Site preparation is the big variable.
-A flat lot in Rainier Valley with easy access is a completely different project from a sloped lot in Wedgwood where you need a retaining wall and a gravel access path for equipment.
-Retaining walls alone can run $15,000 to $40,000 depending on height and materials.
+A flat lot in Rainier Valley with easy equipment access is a completely different project from a sloped lot in Wedgwood where you need a retaining wall and a gravel access path just to get a skid steer in.
+Retaining walls alone run $15,000 to $40,000 depending on height and materials.

-Utility connections are frequently underestimated.
-Running a new water service tap from the street main costs between $8,000 and $18,000 in Seattle depending on distance, pavement cuts, and Seattle Public Utilities requirements.
+Utility connections get underestimated constantly.
+Running a new water service tap from the street main costs $8,000 to $18,000 in Seattle — distance, pavement cuts, Seattle Public Utilities requirements all factor in.
 Sewer laterals add another $6,000 to $14,000.
 Some older properties can share the main house’s existing utility services with an upgrade; others can’t.
-This is something an experienced builder will assess early in the design phase.
-An inexperienced one won’t mention it until you’ve already signed a contract.
+An experienced builder catches this early in the design phase.
+An inexperienced one mentions it after you’ve already signed.

-Detached structures also require a separate electrical service panel, typically a 100-amp sub-panel minimum, fed from the main house panel or directly from the utility.
-Figure $4,500 to $9,000 for that work, more if the main panel needs upgrading to accommodate the additional load.
+Detached structures also require a separate electrical service panel — typically a 100-amp sub-panel minimum, fed from the main house panel or directly from the utility.
+Figure $4,500 to $9,000 for that work, more if the main panel needs upgrading to handle the additional load.

 The Seattle DADU Permitting Process

-Surprised by how many homeowners approach DADU projects without any sense of what the permit process actually looks like.
-The timeline hits them hard.
+Surprised by how many homeowners approach DADU projects with no sense of what permitting actually looks like.
+The timeline hits them hard — and apparently it hits them every single time.

 Realistic Timeline from Application to Move-In